 Corsica and North Sardinia

 Corsica is just 10 miles from Sardinia, and 50 miles from the Tuscan coast, is an ideal destination for a holiday on a catamaran or a sailboat, especially after you have booked a charter in Sardinia.

 The choice for sun, sand and sea worshippers during Corsica holidays is endless, with the island boasting up to 200 beaches along a stunning 1000km coastline.
 The wide range of choice can make finding that perfect sandy spot quite a challenge.
 Long stretches of white sand in both the east and west coast of Corsica.
 The water is shallow for several meters.
 When at destination and want to get on the land, the beaches have several services available and are near small and picturesque villages.
 The best conditions if you want to spend a relaxing holiday or a holiday with family.

 By looking at the photos of these places we have the impression of being in Polinesian spots or in remote islands in the middle of the Indian Ocean.
 Instead we are just 26NM away from Elba Island or 45NM from Italy costaline.

-To navigate aroun all the island in one week is almost impossible, unless you want to navigate the all day every day, so that you will need at least a couple of weeks to round the island and see all.
+To navigate aroun all the island in one week is almost impossible, unless you want to navigate the all day every day, so that you will need at least a couple of weeks to round the island and see all the coastline.

 North of Corsica and Cape Corse is more easily reachable from Tuscany bases like San Vincenzo, Salivoli or Punta Ala.
 If you want to go to the south or east coast of the island you may rent a boat in Sardinia or Ajaccio at an slightly higher cost.